SilkRose/Pony/src/stories/darling-and-date/darling-and-date-meta.md

 Cover done by irradiatedtittymilk on Discord.

+Thanks to [Steady Gaze](https://www.fimfiction.net/user/481974/Steady+Gaze) for proofreading chapter one.

 ### Short Description

 Pinkie and Rarity throw a party to announce their relationship.
 Pinkie asks Rarity on a date, getting the rest of their friends to help plan it, all while Rarity and Pinkie try to help Fluttershy and Rainbow deal with their feelings for each other.